-The American Library Association affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their successes.
+The Library Board of Trustees affirms that all libraries are forums for information and ideas, and that the following basic policies should guide their successes.

 II.
 Libraries should challenge censorship in the fulfillment of their responsibility to provide information and enlightenment.

 III.
 Libraries should cooperate with all persons and groups concerned with resisting abridgment of free expression and free access to ideas.

 IV.
 A person’s right to use a library should not be denied or abridged because of origin, age, background, or views.

 V. Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.

 Revised: 1/27/00; 12/04/08; 10/27/11

 Heidi Roedel, Chair